dfblue/dfblue.github.io/_posts/2019-07-27-deepfacelab-tutorial.md

 * Faces should somewhat match (beard, hat, hair, skin color, shape, glasses)
 * Need at least 2 mins of good quality video, interview videos work well

-## Extracting Faces from source video
+## Extracting faces from source video

 * Name the source video `data_src` and place it in the `\workspace` folder.
     * Most formats that `ffmpeg` supports will work